 Who are Domestic Institutional Investors (DIIs)?

-Domestic Institutional Investors
+Who are Domestic Institutional Investors?

-According to the risk appetite of the investment scheme, they broadly invest in equity (comparatively riskier), gold, and fixed income securities (bonds, debts).
+According to the risk appetite of the investment scheme, they broadly invest in equity (comparatively riskier), gold, and fixed-income securities (bonds, debts).

 Let us look at the top mutual fund houses in India by Assets Under Management (AUM).
-AUM refers to the total market value of the investments made by a fund house.
+AUM refers to the total market value of the investments made by a fund house:

 An insurance policy is an agreement between the insuree (customer) and the insurer (insurance company).
 According to this contract, the insured person has to pay regular premiums to the insurance company.
 There are multiple insurance options from life insurance to health, automobile, electronics, etc. In case of any claim by the insuree, the company will provide them with a lump sum amount within the policy limit.
 In order to hedge this risk, the insurance company pools in the premiums collected from clients and invest in various financial instruments.